planet-espresso/pyLateMon/README.md

 ## Description

-This Docker Container is able to track the latency of one or many targets and reports all data to a given InfluxDBv2.
+This docker container is able to track the latency of one or many targets and reports all data to a given InfluxDBv2.

 It´s based on python3 an makes usage of following python libraries: